Moderata Fonte: Legacy and influence

-However, in the 20th century a group of intellectual women rescued her texts and transmitted her legacy: Eleonora Carinci, Adriana Chemello, Virginia Cox.
-Virginia Cox and Valeria Finucci make the argument of gendered differences being nurtured in their analysis of Fonte rather than inherent in female biology.
-Patricia Labalme and Virginia Cox develop the early feminist critique of misogyny in the writings of Venetian women.
-Diana Robin exposes the role of women in intellectual life and the historical importance of women writers.
-She exposes the integrated role of men, women and their relationships in this movement of recognizing the woman as an intellectual.Fonte became very cited in other works of commentary on women including Pietro Paolo di Ribera and Cristofano Bronzini.
-More recently, English and American theoreticians took inspiration from her ideas and formulated some concepts (man's punishment, mansplaining) that are vital in current feminism.
+The rediscovery of her work in the 20th century is due to scholar women from Italy and America such as Eleonora Carinci, Adriana Chemello, Marina Zancan and Virginia Cox.
+According to Cox and Finucci, Fonte argues that gendered differences are nurtured and cultural, rather than inherent to female biology.
+Patricia Labalme and Cox highlight the emergence of an early feminist critique of misogyny in her writings.
+Diana Robin writes on the integrated role of men, women and their relationships in this movement of recognizing the woman as an intellectual.
+Fonte became very cited in other works of commentary on women including Pietro Paolo di Ribera and Cristofano Bronzini.